eatthoselemons/todo-frontend/docs/basic-plan.md

 - add child tasks to existing tasks
 - View tasks in a kanban board view
 - order tasks/deprioritize them
 - text only editing, edit some sort of uml files?
-Don't want to have to create *in* a ui
+Don't want to have to create in a ui for desktop
 - push notifications

 # Ideas